theislab/cellrank/docs/about/cite.rst

         publisher = {Nature Publishing Group}
     }

-If you are using the _PseudotimeKernel_, _CytoTRACEKernel_, `RealTimeKernel`, or _VelocityKernel_ with RNA velocity inferred from metabolic labeling data using our approach, cite :cite:`weiler:23` as:
+If you are using the :class:`~cellrank.kernels.PseudotimeKernel`, :class:`~cellrank.kernels.CytoTRACEKernel`, :class:`~cellrank.kernels.RealTimeKernel`, or the :class:`~cellrank.kernels.VelocityKernel` with velocities inferred from metabolic labeling data using the CellRank 2 approach, cite :cite:`weiler:23` as:

 .. code-block:: bibtex